 Making a discreet, yet positive contribution to the City, the project includes the creation of three new public spaces, for which works of art have been commissioned, and restores the archaeological remains of the Roman Temple of Mithras to their original location on the site.
 In addition, the basement of the building integrates the new Bank London Underground station.
 Through a combination of passive and active environmental strategies, the project targets BREEAM Excellent and LEED Platinum ratings.
 Taking advantage of the dense urban grain in the heart of the City, the facades are naturally shaded by neighbouring buildings, supplemented by large-scale bronze blades at different angles and densities according to orientation and exposure.
 The scheme is designed to maximise natural ventilation, and integrates roof-mounted photovoltaic panels and a combined cooling heat and power system.

-- Additional Consultants: Sir Robert McAlpine, Grontmij, Stanhope, ARUP operations consulting, Visual Acuity Ltd, PTS Consulting Group PLC, David Bonnet, QCIC Group, Sandy Brown Associates LLP, Gartner UK Ltd.
+- Consultores adicionales: Sir Robert McAlpine, Grontmij, Stanhope, ARUP operations consulting, Visual Acuity Ltd, PTS Consulting Group PLC, David Bonnet, QCIC Group, Sandy Brown Associates LLP, Gartner UK Ltd.